Murder investigation, man arrested

 Somerton roadworks planned for end of month

 Mar 19 – Somerton Road will undergo overnight resurfacing on March 26–27, 2026, causing a full road closure between Collingwood Rd/Cromwell Rd roundabout and Frobisher Rd from 8pm–5am.
 A signed diversion will be in place, and residents are advised not to park on the affected stretch during these hours.
-This has been brought forward from June as it is the road worst affected in Newport by pot holes.

 No Newport - Cardiff trains this weekend